govlawtech/dva-sop-api/README.md

 | production  | prod    | dvasopapi       | master     |

-* If DEV_ENV is set to 'devtestlocal', this indicates the app is running on a local development machine.
+* If the JVM property ```DEV_ENV``` is set to 'devtestlocal', this indicates the app is running on a local development machine.
 This means the local Azure store emulator is used.

 * No handler mappings in Azure management interface
 * Virtual Applications and Directories: '/','site\wwwroot',Application.